rudderlabs/rudderstack-docs/destinations/crm/zendesk.md

 });
 ```

-The group call connects the user to the organization.‌ You can incapacitate this feature by disabling the "**Send Group Calls without User ID"** on the dashboard.
+The group call connects the user to the organization.‌ You can incapacitate this feature by disabling the "**Send Group Calls without User ID**" on the dashboard.
 We create or update the organization if no user is associated with the event.

 Currently, RudderStack maps the group traits to a subset of the standard organization attributes of Zendesk.
 We'll create a new custom field for any unmapped attributes.